cirosalzmann/my_repo/README.md

 ## Expected Results

+Generally, we expect it to be better, to reach more people, even if they have fewer influence.
+If we assume a higher correlation between the communities and the opinions, it might be harder to change the average opinion of a single community and need more than one agent to change the opinion to trigger such a cascade of opinion changes.
+We expect the ratio of the influence of the media to the influence of the social network to decrease in time.
-It will be hard to identify what a feasible strategy is and what not, e. g. when we compare reaching different
+It will be hard to identify what a feasible strategy is, e. g. when we compare reaching different